Trimethyl borate

 Trimethyl borate is the organoboron compound with the formula B(OCH3)3.
 It is a colourless liquid that burns with a green flame.
 It is an intermediate in the preparation of sodium borohydride and is a popular reagent in organic chemistry.
 It is a weak Lewis acid (AN = 23, Gutmann-Beckett method).

-Borate esters are prepared by heating boric acid or related boron oxides with alcohols under conditions where water is removed.
+Borate esters are prepared by heating boric acid or related boron oxides with alcohols under conditions where water is removed by azeotropic distillation.

 Applications

-Trimethyl borate is the main precursor to sodium borohydride by its reaction with sodium hydride:
+Trimethyl borate is the main precursor to sodium borohydride by its reaction with sodium hydride in the Brown-Schlesinger process: